Marko2155/ipsw.py/README.md

 # ipsw.py
-Allows you to download IPSWs with Python
+A program that lets you download IPSWs without using a web browser in Python.